-Robinson 'did not ask adviser for letter'
+Call for investigation into leaked letter

+The RHI inquiry heard on Thursday that a privileged legal letter was passed to the lobbyist Gareth Robinson..

+Gareth Robinson is the son of former DUP First Minister Peter Robinson.

-Former Northern Ireland First Minister Peter Robinson has said he did not ask a DUP special adviser to send sensitive legal information to his lobbyist son.
+Peter Robinson has said he did not ask for the information to be sent to his lobbyist son.

+Commenting on the RHI evidence UUP's Steve Aiken called on the head of the civil service, David Sterling, to carry out an inquiry into the matter.

+He said: "To actually find that documents that have been described variously as protected or confidential, or whatever else, was being leaked, and being leaked by a special adviser, that brings into whole question of what is going on with classified documents.

 The special adviser (spad), Dr Andrew Crawford, told the RHI inquiry on Thursday that he passed a privileged legal letter to Gareth Robinson.